 - Heck, River's whole life is a giant time-loop.
 She only starting using her signature catch-phrase of "Spoilers!" after the Doctor used it on her the first time, having heard her use it a half dozen (or more) times before.

-- River Song's whole existence is a series of these.
-She is named after herself (twice!), she is directly responsible for her parents hooking up, she's indirectly responsible for her being conceived in the TARDIS, etc. In "Forest of the Dead" the Doctor manages to save her imprinted memory, because he figured his future-self wouldn't leave her to die, and his future-self, knowing that he didn't, thus created a way to save her...
+- Her whole existence is a series of these.
+She is named after herself (twice!), she is directly responsible for her parents hooking up, she's indirectly responsible for her being conceived in the TARDIS, etc. In "Silence in the Library"/"Forest of the Dead", the Doctor manages to save her imprinted memory because he figured his future-self wouldn't leave her to die, and his future-self, knowing that he didn't, thus created a way to save her...

 - Clara's life is yet another one consumed by this.
 She enters the Doctor's time-stream in order to save him, making her show up numerous times in his past.
 After he meets echoes of her in "Asylum of the Daleks" and "The Snowmen", he becomes curious about what is going on and finds the real her in "The Bells of Saint John", which leads to her travelling with the Doctor, and eventually ending up on Trenzalore with him with the opportunity to save him by jumping into his time stream.
 She says that she's not afraid to do it even though she knows she'll die because she's already done it he already met her at the Dalek asylum and in Victorian London.
 This is despite the fact that the stars are going out and Strax is turning homicidal again, making this possibly the single most confusing example of time travel in the entire series.